 Ningaloo is home to the world's largest fringing reef and can be reached by just a short swim in many places.
 Nowhere else on the planet can you access a large coral reef so easily.
 What's more, it's made the UNESCO World Heritage list for its incredible biodiversity and the 'bucket list' as one of the few places in the world where you can swim with the largest fish in the ocean, the gentle whale shark.

 For your Ningaloo escape, head for Coral Bay or Exmouth.
-Flights from Perth get you to nearby Learmonth airport in two and a half hours.
-Alternatively, you can make the two day drive from Perth, or join an extended tour.
+Flights from Perth get you to nearby Learmonth airport in 2.5 hours.
+Alternatively, you can make the 2 day drive from Perth or join an extended tour.